PSY 301-01 Developmental Psychology

 Content of Campbell et al. paper: Your paper must address each of the following issues:

-1. In a paragraph or two, describe the background of the study.
-Your description should answer the following four questions: What are the negative effects of poverty on child development; what are the benefits of early childhood programs according to the Consortium for Longitudinal Studies; how is the Abecedarian program different from others; and what are the previously reported findings from preschool to age 15 from the Abecedarian program?
+1. In a brief paragraph, describe the background of the study, answering the following questions: What are the negative effects of poverty on child development; what are the benefits of early childhood programs according to the Consortium for Longitudinal Studies; how is the Abecedarian program different from others; and what are the previously reported findings from preschool to age 15 from the Abecedarian program?

 2. Describe the method and design of the study, including composition of the original sample; early childhood and school-age procedures; composition of the follow-up sample; and the six variables assessed.

 3. Describe major results of the study concerning the five variables studied.
 How did the treatment group and control group differ on each of the variables?